 Recipe Notes

-1) The nuts don't have to be soaked for the vegan mayo if you have a high powered food processor or blender.
-If you're unsure then it's best to soak them from 15 minutes up to 8 hrs.
+1) The nuts don't have to be soaked for the vegan mayo if you have a high-powered food processor or blender.
+If you're unsure then it's best to soak them for 15 minutes up to 8 hrs.
 The longer you let them soak the smoother the vegan mayo will be.2) If you don't have any macadamias on hand, then you can also just use cashews.
 I wouldn't replace them with any other kind of nut though.3) You don't need to coat your eggplant slices.
-For a low cal version, grill the eggplant slices.
+For a low-cal version, grill the eggplant slices.

 Thank you for sharing the recipe for your vegan mayo.
 Macadamias are expensive, though – where do you buy them?